Nonequilibrium Thermodynamics in Measuring Carbon Footprints: Disentangling Structure and Artifact in Input-Output Accounting: Input-output analysis, in further detail

 Multiregional input-output (MRIO) tables deepen the structure of input-output tables by dividing sectors into regions \cite{leontief_essays_1966}.
 Specifically, we suppose there is a finite set $\mathcal{R}$ of regions and each set of sectors is organized as $\mathcal{I} = \mathcal{R}\times \mathcal{I}_0$, $\mathcal{V} = \mathcal{R}\times \mathcal{V}_0$, and $\mathcal{D} = \mathcal{R}\times \mathcal{D}_0$, where $\mathcal{I}_0$, $\mathcal{V}_0$, and $\mathcal{D}_0$ are the regional-level industrial, value-added, and final-demand sectors, respectively.
 An economy with this structure is said to be a \emph{multiregional economy}.

 The matrices and vectors described above can be adapted to this geographic picture by replacing each individual index $i\in\mathcal{I}$ (or others) with the pair $(r,i)$, $r\in\mathcal{R}$ and $i\in\mathcal{I}_0$.
 This corresponds to re-envisioning the matrices and vectors as block-matrices and block-vectors, with rows and columns organized by regional blocks.
-See \cref{fig:io}.
+See \cref{fig:io} in the main text.

 Simplifications are often imposed on MRIO tables.
 For instance, the inter-industry flows $Z_{ri,sj}$ may involve considerable inter-regional interaction, but it is typically supposed that $V_{ru,si} = 0$ and $D_{ri,sa}=0$ whenever $r\neq s$.
 In other words, regional factors are paid directly by a same-region industrial sector and regional consumption purchases directly from a same-region sector.
 (The direct consumption of imports is addressed by introducing intra-regional importing sectors to mediate the inter-regional interaction, usually doubling the size of $\mathcal{I}_0$.)
 This makes $\mathbf{V}$ and $\mathbf{D}$ block-diagonal.